itstushargit/com-charter-webapi-tsd/README.md

 There are several ways to run a Spring Boot application on your local machine.

-One way is to run the Docker image by running the below command.
+One way is to run the Docker image by running the below commands.
+`docker pull subhratdas/tushardhub:com-charter-webapi-tsd`

-`docker run -d -p 8080:8080 docker.io/library/com-charter-webapi-tsd`
+`docker run -d -p 8080:8080 subhratdas/tushardhub:com-charter-webapi-tsd`

 Another way is to execute the `main` method in the `com.charter.webapi.rewards.ComCharterWebapiTsdApplication` class from your IDE.